Chronology of World History

 March 11

-• First deportation train leaves Paris France for Auschewitz Concentration Camp.
+• First deportation train leaves Paris, France for Auschewitz Concentration Camp.
 [1]

-• Japanese troop land on North-Sumatra.
+• Japanese troops land on North Sumatra.
 [1]

 March 12